 Real-Time Scoring Platform for Halfpipe, Slopestyle & Big Air Events

 Transform your freeskiing competitions with JudgeMate's advanced live scoring system.
 Trusted by event organizers, judges, and athletes worldwide for halfpipe, slopestyle, and big air competitions.
-From local events to X Games and Olympics, deliver the professional scoring experience modern freeskiing demands.
+Deliver the professional scoring experience modern freeskiing demands at any competition level.

 Freeskiing represents the pinnacle of creative expression on snow, combining technical precision with artistic style across three main disciplines: halfpipe, slopestyle, and big air.
 Unlike traditional alpine skiing, freeskiing competitions focus on tricks, rotations, grabs, and style performed on specially designed terrain features.
 From the soaring 22-foot halfpipes of the Winter X Games to the massive kickers of big air competitions, freeskiing events demand instant, accurate judging that captures every rotation, grab, and landing.